urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/7-sur-and-marks.md

 core - it's much tidier just passing around the `state`, until you actually want to return it to Gall.
 Secondly, It's much easier to read when the poke handling logic is separated into its own arm.
-This is a fairly simple example but if your agent is more complex, handling multiple `mark`s and containing additional logic before it gets to the actual contents of the `vase`, structuring things this way can be useful.
+This is a fairly simple example but if your agent is more complex, handling multiple marks and containing additional logic before it gets to the actual contents of the `vase`, structuring things this way can be useful.